Probation, Parole, & Pardon Defense Attorney in Dallas

 the accused must uphold such as maintaining a clean record for a set length

 of time, attending counseling or drug or alcohol abuse classes, etc. If

-the terms of probation are violated, the accused can be picked up and
+the terms of probation are violated, the accused will face an additional

 Parole is granted to some who have already served a certain amount of jail